alibaba/anyproxy/README.md

 * work as http or https proxy
 * fully configurable, you can modify a request at any stage by your own javascript code
 * when working as https proxy, it can generate and intercept https requests for any domain without complaint by browser (after you trust its root CA)
-* provide a web interface
+* a web interface is availabe for you to view request details

 ![screenshot](http://gtms03.alicdn.com/tps/i3/TB1ddyqGXXXXXbXXpXXihxC1pXX-1000-549.jpg_640x640q90.jpg)